Frank James appears in the following:

 Maybe, if the woman who is president of the Cook County Board, Toni Preckwinkle, decides to run to ...

 Opening day of the 2014 Major League Baseball season started without the world's most famous southpaw, President Obama, throwing out the first pitch at Washington Nationals Park.

 The Nationals were in New York City, where they began their season against the New York Mets with a 9-7 win.

 Thursday, March 27, 2014

-President Obama, once the world leader whose vow of "hope" and "change" excited millions, seemed eclipsed in that department Thursday by Pope Francis.
+The U.S. president, once the world leader whose vow of "hope" and "change" excited millions, seemed eclipsed Thursday in that department by the pope.

 Wednesday, March 26, 2014

 If a politician from Iowa is going to commit a gaffe, it's probably best if it doesn't involve farmers.
 Or if he represents Kentucky, it's best if college basketball isn't at the heart of it.
 Both are home-state icons.

 Tuesday, March 25, 2014